Developers Hate Marketing

 3. Developers trust their peers more than marketers

 Developers trust peers more than brand messaging.
 Word-of-mouth and reviews from other developers are more effective than traditional ads.
-Developer advocacy and influencer partnerships leverage that trust: advocates and community members share experiences and recommendations.
 Invest in community and advocates so peer proof supports your product and messaging.

 4. Developers are busy